 6. Excessive sympathetic nervous system tone or activity.
 Patterns include a fast oxidation rate, a sympathetic dominance pattern, and/or a four lows pattern.

 7. Imbalanced oxidation rates – either too fast or too slow.

 At times, these patterns may be masked on the first or even the first few hair mineral analyses.
-This means that rarely the patterns will not be visible on the mineral analysis if other layers of imbalances are present.
-Once these are removed, however, the patterns are revealed.
+They must be uncovered by continuing on a program for a number of months or occasionally several years.

 DRUG USE IN HYPERTENSION